There’s a reason why they call it that. It seems like everywhere you look it’s like a post card. The more you explore – the more you want to explore!

 I always love natural hot springs.
 There is something just so amazing about the goodies that the earth produces for us!

 Moving from the remoteness of Hot Spring Cove to the middle of downtown Vancouver, I was excited to see what BC’s capital could offer.
-Given the various options available (including a couple of hammams), I’m not really sure why I decided to go with Hastings Steam and Sauna.
+Given the various options available (including a couple of hammams).
+I decided to go with Hastings Steam and Sauna.
 I suppose I’m attracted to places that have kept the bathing culture alive, and I like seeing what smaller businesses can accomplish.
-(At the time when I visited it had more of a ‘private encounters’ kind of vibe, I have heard that there have since been new owners and the sauna purists have found a home).
-So I don’t particularly have any photos from the place.
-But the sauna did get very hot and I don’t mean that in a sexual way.
-At any rate if you are looking for either a hot sauna Hastings Steam and Sauna is your place.
-Though I have nothing to compare it with, I’m quite sure that the place could use a major overhaul.
-I (obviously) did not explore the men’s only downstairs.
-At the end of the day, I am not experienced to talk about it’s virtue as a bathhouse, but I can say that as a spa-going, heat-seeker it’s good – but maybe not quite my scene.
-It was just too run down.
+I don’t particularly have any photos from the place.
+But the sauna did get very hot.
+At any rate if you are looking for either a hot sauna.
+I believe now under new management there have been some nice upgrades.
+As a spa-going, heat-seeker it’s good.

-To make up for the lack of luxury, I made it up to myself by going the safe route.
-Le Scandinave – Whistler, is (if I’m not mistaken) the first Quebec-style bathing spa to make it out west.
+Scandinave Spa – Whistler, offered a very different experience.
+If I’m not mistaken, it was the first Quebec-style bathing spa to make it out west.
 So I did not have any doubts about the quality.
-It only remained to be seen the uniqueness of the location.
+It only remained to be seen how it all felt!

 It was not disappointing.
 Set up like many other Quebec-style Nordic spas Scandinave-Whistler is nestled in the woods and well landscaped to give it that natural feel.

 It has all the elements that you would want – outdoor whirl pools, cold dunks, steam room, a great sauna, and plenty of rest areas.
 It is nestled on a mountainside and there are beautiful views to entertain the eye.
-I think that since this visit they have more food options but definitely felt hungry there and towards the end of the day so I had my choice of granola bars or decadent desserts.
+The only real complaint would be that I went there hungry and towards the end of the day so I had my choice of granola bars or decadent desserts.
 I would have loved to have more food options.
+I believe that they have since I’ve visited offered more food options.

-Of special note is it’s lovely location of course, and it’s really is one of the only spas in western Canada doing the bathing spa right.
+I didn’t really find anything of special note in particular, except that it really is one of the only spas in western Canada doing the bathing spa right.
 And it seemed fairly well attended so the concept must be catching on quite well for our western friends.

 All in all very enjoyable.
 And would definitely be somewhere worth sweating if you are in the area, or if you are a sweat-lover in Vancouver.